 In terms of the design of movements, it appears that German watchmaking has a lot of common with England.

-Ever since the English makers mostly stopped using the outdated verge-fusee, they adopted a very familiar concept.
+Ever since the English makers mostly stopped using the old verge-fusee, they adopted a very familiar concept.
 Yes, most English pocket watches with various types of the lever escapement use the so-very-German 3/4 plate.
 The entire wheel train is covered by a single plate, leaving only the balance cock as a separate part.

 However, before that, the German movements looked nothing like this.

 The German watch industry is often associated with the Saxony region with its major hub, Glashütte.
 Unsurprisingly, the town owes its name to the production of glass.
 However, in the 19th century, it became ground zero for watchmaking.
 Still, some might be surprised, that it wasn’t Glashütte, where the best watches were made.

 One of the best manufacturers in Germany, the company of the Eppner Brothers, was based way further south, in the now-Polish Silesia.
 They had their factories in Lähn (now Wleń) and Silberberg (Srebrna Góra).

 The Eppners started their business the easy way, if not the easiest way.
 They settled for generic Lepine layouts, rolling out from the French and Swiss factories by the thousand.

 By the 1860s, the Eppner movements have evolved.
-A radial layout of train cocks gave way to a single plate, every now and then with a separate cock for the escape wheel, but this was the step towards the 3/4 plate.
+A radial layout of train cocks gave way to a single plate, now and then with a separate cock for the escape wheel, but this was the step towards the 3/4 plate.